Battle of Monett's Ferry: Campaign

-Forces
+Opposing forces

 Operations

 Banks was unaware that most of Taylor's infantry was no longer present.
 Historian John D. Winter asserted that Banks might have advanced to capture Shreveport.
 To prepare for the march to Alexandria, all unneeded blankets, overcoats, and gear were burned by the Union soldiers.
 The march began on the afternoon of 21 April.
 The Union cavalry led the way, screening the front, right, and rear.
 It was followed by, in order, the XIX Corps, XIII Corps, and XVII Corps, while the XVI Corps formed the rearguard.
 Placed in charge of the march, Franklin demanded that a rapid pace be maintained.
 By 7:00 pm on 22 April, the leading element of the column reached Cloutierville, having marched over 40 mi.
 Smith's rearguard troops arrived at 3:00 am on 23 April, having skirmished with Confederate pursuers.
 They also burned every building along the route.
 One Union soldier wrote, "At one time, I counted 15 burning houses or mills."

 In 1864, the Cane River (also called the Old River) split from the Red River near Grand Ecore and flowed generally southeast.
 The Cane River ran roughly parallel and west of the Red River before flowing into the Red River again near Colfax.
 After leaving Grand Ecore, Banks' army crossed the Cane River at Natchitoches into what was essentially an island.
 The only outlet from the island at the southeastern end was at Monett's Ferry.

 Taylor was outnumbered by Banks by 25,000 to 5,000, yet he devised a plan to trap the Union army.
 Taylor knew that Monett's Ferry made an excellent defensive position.
 On the south bank at the ferry there were high hills, lakes, and forests.
 By nightfall on 20 April, Taylor had Bee's cavalry division marching toward Monett's Ferry.
 Taylor ordered Brigadier General James Patrick Major's cavalry to join Bee, while keeping Brigadier General William Steele's cavalry to pursue the Union army.
 Brigadier General Camille de Polignac's infantry division moved to block a western exit from the island at Cloutierville while Brigadier General St. John Richardson Liddell's force was positioned near Colfax to block Banks' army from crossing to the east bank of the Red River.
 After Brigadier General Thomas Green was killed at the Battle of Blair's Landing on 12 April, Bee assumed command of Taylor's cavalry corps because he outranked Major who was more experienced.